Ovarian Vein Embolization

-Your physician will select an embolic agent depending on the size of the blood vessel or malformation and whether the treatment is intended to be permanent or temporary.
+Your physician will select an embolic agent depending on the size of the veins.
 These include:

-- various sized metal coils made of stainless steel or platinum are used to block large arteries.
+- various sized metal coils made of stainless steel or platinum are used to block larger veins.

-- liquid sclerosing agents, which are used to destroy blood vessels and vessel malformations.
-Filling a vessel or a vessel malformation such as a fistula with this liquid agent causes blood clots to form, closing up the abnormal vascular channels.
+- liquid sclerosing agents, which are used to damage the lining of the vein.
+Filling a vein with this liquid agent causes blood clots to form, closing up the abnormal vascular channels.

-- liquid glue, which can be inserted into a fistula or arteriovenous malformation (AVM) where it hardens, filling in this unnecessary passageway between artery and vein.
+- liquid glue, which can be inserted into the vein where it hardens, preventing blood flow through the vein.

 How does the procedure work?

 Using x-ray imaging and a contrast material to visualize the blood vessel, the interventional radiologist inserts a catheter through the skin into a blood vessel and advances it to the treatment site.
-A synthetic material or medication called an embolic agent is then inserted through the catheter and positioned within the blood vessel or malformation where it will remain either permanently or temporarily.
+A synthetic material or medication called an embolic agent is then inserted through the catheter and positioned within the abnormal vein(s).

-Temporary embolic agents block blood vessels long enough to allow the body to heal on its own.
 Permanent embolic agents physically plug-up blood vessels and cause scar tissue to form in the vessel.
-This is important in treating conditions such as arteriovenous malformations and tumors, which would recur if the embolic agent dissolved.
+This is important in treating conditions such as refluxing veins, which would recur if the embolic agent dissolved.

 How is the procedure performed?